TransparencyToolkit/OCRServer/README.md

 8. In this directory (for the OCRServer), run: ruby run_ocr.rb It will then listen for new documents in OCR_IN.
 This must be started BEFORE documents are uploaded.

+Note: To run on an existing directory, set inotify_works = false in input_output/load_files.rb